Transition tag

-A transition tag is a tool used by National Football League teams to retain unrestricted free agents.
+A transition tag is a designation used by National Football League (NFL) teams to retain unrestricted free agents.
 It guarantees the original club the right of first refusal to match any offer the player may make with another team.
 The transition tag can be used once a year by each club unless they elect to use a franchise tag instead.
 Transition tags can be rescinded; however, teams that rescind a transition tag cannot use it again until the next season.

 If a player signs a contract after receiving the transition tag, his original team cannot use the tag again on any player until the contract has expired.
 The exception is if the player first signs a transition offer sheet, which is a one-year contract equal to the average salary of the top ten players in the league at the player's position, or a twenty percent salary increase, whichever is greater.
 This contract was not historically guaranteed; however, it became guaranteed starting in 2007 per the collective bargaining agreement agreed to by the NFL owners and the NFLPA on March 8, 2006.
 If the player signs the offer sheet prior to a long-term contract, the player's team can then use the tag the next year.

 If another club offers a contract to a transitioned player, his original club has seven days to decide whether to match that offer or not.
 If the original club agrees to match, the player is forced to sign with the original club at the terms agreed to in the offer by the other club.
 If the original club declines to match, the player signs with the other team, and the original team is offered no compensation, as they would be if the player had received the franchise tag.

 History

-The Transition Tag was established in 1993, following the advent of free agency in the NFL.
+The transition tag was established in 1993, following the advent of free agency in the NFL.
 Teams were afraid of losing their best players to free agency, which was not a concern previously.
 The NFL granted each team two transition tags, each of which they could only use once and never again.
 The system has been since changed to allow each team to use a transition tag each year it is available to them.